www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/blog/articles/2021-08-10-Developing-Software-At-Gunpoint-Weak-Copy-Left-Versus-Pseudo-Permissive.md

 Metaphorically speaking, the 2 parties point at each other with guns and state, that all shared secrets put into the open source project, shall stay open and pledge, that these secrets are up-to-date.
-> We both publish our parts, and ensure, that these are up-to-date.
+> We both publish our parts, and ensure, that these stay up to date.

 The article is licensed under the [EPL-2.0](http://splitcells.net/net/splitcells/network/legal/licenses/EPL-2.0.txt) OR [MIT](http://splitcells.net/net/splitcells/network/legal/licenses/MIT.txt).